by John Clayson

 This is the Signalman’s view, looking south, of the station from Grantham North box in 1937.
 The most prominent signal post, at the centre of the view, controls the Down (northbound) Main line immediately to its right (as viewed from an approaching train).
 In this direction behind the photographer there is a choice of two routes: continuing on the Main line towards Newark, or a junction diverging to the left towards Nottingham (again, as viewed from an approaching train).
 A signal relating to the Nottingham line is therefore situated to the left of the Main line signal as viewed by an approaching driver.
 The Nottingham line signal is also at a slightly lower height because it refers to the less important route.
 This particular signal has duplicate ‘co-acting’ arms at high level because the station footbridge prevents drivers seeing the low level signals from a distance.
 So we can ‘read’, from the location of the inclined arms in the photograph, that the route is set for a train to pass northbound through the station and to continue along the Main line.
 To the right of the tall post, as viewed in the photograph, are two similar junction signals (without high level co-acting arms) which control northbound departures from the Bay platform and the Western platform.
 Both provide the option of Main line or Nottingham line routing.
 On the extreme right of the photograph is a signal post with three arms.
 This controls trains approaching the station from the Nottingham line.
 Each arm indicates a different route and they read ‘top to bottom’ = ‘left to right’.
 So far as we can tell (can anyone confirm or correct this?) if the top arm is lowered the route would be set into the Bay platform, the middle arm probably applies to the short engine spur off the Bay platform line, and the bottom arm most likely indicates the Western platform.
 This vertical arrangement of signal arms indicating different routes had been in use since the earliest days of railway signalling.
 Bracket-type junction signals gave a clearer indication and they had generally replaced the vertical arrangement, except in sidings.
 Photo taken from a cine film shot by photographer and film maker Walter Lee of Grantham. © Lincolnshire Film Archive

 This photograph was taken on 1st March 1963 from about halfway up the signalbox steps.
 Compared with the previous view: o The tall Main line signals have been replaced with a colour light signal which showed an inclined row of white lights if the Nottingham line was to be taken. o The Bay platform and Western platform departure signals are unchanged. o The old-style signal controlling access from the Nottingham direction has been replaced by the bracketed post in the right foreground.
 It has one full-sized and one miniature arm together with an electric route indicator in the box beneath them.
 The full-size arm gave access to one of three principal routes, provided that it was clear.
 The miniature arm permitted access to sidings or, under caution, to a principal route which was already occupied.
 When either arm was raised the route indicator showed a code to inform the driver of the route set: o DB – Down Bay o ES – Engine Spur (miniature arm only) o W – Western platform o C – Carriage sidings (miniature arm only) o UG – Up Goods line o S – Shunt line (miniature arm only) Further back and across to the right is a similar signal post controlling access to the Goods line in the southbound (or Up) direction.
 Again it has both a full size and a miniature arm, and a route indicator capable of showing routes as follows: o C – Carriage sidings (miniature arm only) o UG – Up Goods line o S – Shunt line (miniature arm only) Beyond is a signal post with three miniature arms mounted vertically.
 This was the shed outlet signal which is seen more clearly in the next photograph.
-Photograph by Noel Ingram, used with permission from Steam World.
+Photograph taken by Noel Ingram.

 On the same evening Noel Ingram has taken a few steps forward to better capture the ‘atmosphere’ of the shed and the glint of the clear evening sky on polished steel rails.
 The shed outlet signal is prominent on the right.
 Reading as before ‘top to bottom’ = ‘left to right’ the top arm indicated the Goods line, the middle arm the Nottingham line and the bottom arm the Main line.
 Nearby there was a box containing a telephone from which the fireman of every locomotive leaving the shed would phone the North Box signalman to tell him which train they were for, so that the correct road could be set.
 If they were going to stand ready to take forward an incoming train the signalman would relay information about how it was running.
 The elegant cast iron gas lighting columns on the platform are being replaced by electric lights on concrete posts.
 In the distance at the centre, partly obscured by the Western platform departure signal, is another bracket signal which controls the Up & Down Goods line in the Down direction – see the next photograph.
-Photograph by Noel Ingram, used with permission from Steam World.
+Photograph taken by Noel Ingram.

 Unfortunately still partly obscured in this view, the Goods line signal is holding a northbound express freight train hauled by a B1 locomotive.
 Equipped with a full size arm, a miniature arm and a route indicator for each, from this signal a northbound train could access the Goods line, the Nottingham line or the Down Main line.
 Photograph taken on 31st August 1961 by Cedric A. Clayson, © John Clayson.